ppy/osu-wiki/news/2026/2026-03-06-spring-fanart-contest.md

 - Mocha and Yuzu gently tending to their lush, sun-kissed fruit garden
 - the osu! cast enjoying a cheerful tea party picnic beneath the spring sky
 - Mari, Mani and Chirou playing hide and seek along a babbling creek
-- Alisa crafting delicatespringtime trinkets under a blooming cherry blossoms tree
+- Alisa crafting delicate springtime trinkets under a blooming cherry blossoms tree
 - pippi's gaze gently resting over a sea of blossoming flowers
 - ...or basically anything you can think of that involves the art of floral composition or springtime spirit!